 The standard for finding mootness, however, is tougher than the standard for finding lack of standing because "to abandon the case at an advanced stage may prove more wasteful than frugal."
 Friends of the Earth, Inc. v.
 Laidlaw Envtl.
 Servs.
 (TOC), Inc., 528 U.S. 167, 192 (2000).
-Moreover, the mootness doctrine has an exception for injuries "capable of repetition, yet evading review."
-Kingdomware Techs., Inc. v.
-United States, 136 S. Ct.
+Moreover, the mootness doctrine has an exception for injuries "capable of repetition, yet evading re-Kingdomware Techs., Inc. v.
+United States, 136 view."
+S. Ct.
 1969, 1976 (2016) (quoting Spencer v.
-Kemna, 523 U.S. 1, 17 (1998)); see also Honig v.
+Kemna, 523) U.S. 1, 17 (1998)); see also Honig v.
 Doe, 484 U.S. 305, 320 n.6 (1988) (capacity for repetition need not have a "demonstrated probability").
 Capacity for repetition may be found from the Census Bureau's willingness to "reopen field operations for a brief period" if "further proceedings [in National Urban League] were to result in a final judgment in [the National Urban League plaintiffs'] favor."
 Reply in Support of Application for a Stay, Ross v.
 National Urban League, No. 20A62 (U.S. Oct.
 10, 2020).
 The Presidential Memorandum could evade review despite a "brief" reopening of field operations that would certainly be for a period "less than two years," which generally "is too short to complete judicial review."
 Kingdomware Techs., 136 S. Ct. at 1976.

 Nonetheless, we need not find that the chilling effects injury is "capable of repetition, yet evading review" because that injury is unnecessary to find Article III standing here.
-8 Id.
+Id.
 We note, however, that in the New York court's order addressing the validity of the Presidential Memorandum, the New York court referred to census degradation as a byproduct of chilling effects.
-That is, if undocumented immigrants and/or those close to them are chilled from
+That is, if undocumented immigrants and/or those close to them are chilled from participating in the census because of the Presidential Memorandum, then there will be undercounting in the census, and undercounting in turn will impact federal funding, state and local redistricting, and provision of state and local government This is undoubtedly true.
+However, even services. absent any chilling effect, the exclusion of undocumented immigrants from the census will have an effect on federal funding, state and local redistricting, and provision of state and local government services.
+These harms, in addition to Plaintiffs' loss of congressional rep-

-8 Even if the chilling effects injury no longer confers standing, many Plaintiffs in this case still have standing to proceed based on the apportionment injury and/or census degradation injury. "[T]he presence of one party with standing is sufficient to satisfy Article III's case-or-controversy requirement."
+&lt;sup>8 Even if the chilling effects injury no longer confers standing, many Plaintiffs in this case still have standing to proceed based on the apportionment injury and/or census degradation injury. "[T]he presence of one party with standing is sufficient to satisfy Article III's case-or-controversy requirement."
 Rumsfeld v.
 Forum for Acad. & Instit.
 Rights, Inc., 547 U.S. 47, 52 n.2 (2006); accord Dep't of Commerce v.
 New York, 139 S. Ct. at 2565 ("For a legal dispute to qualify as a genuine case or controversy, at least one plaintiff must have standing to sue.").